The Poetry Fishbowl is now CLOSED. Thank you for your enthusiasm.

 Echo or link to this post on your LiveJournal, other blog, Twitter, Facebook, MySpace, Digg, StumbleUpon, or any other social network.
 Useful Twitter hashtags include #poetryfishbowl and #promptcall.
 Encourage people to come here and participate in the fishbowl.
 If you have room for it, including your own prompt will give your readers an idea of what the prompts should look like; ideally, update later to include the thumbnail of the poem I write, and a link to the poem if it gets published.
 If there is at least one new prompter or donor, I will post an extra freebie poem

-" belongs to Seeing Hearts and has 17 verses available.
+and has 13 verses available.
 Additional Notes

 1) I customarily post replies to prompt posts telling people which of their prompts I'm using, with a brief description of the resulting poem(s).
 If you want to know what's available, watch for those "thumbnails."